-Buriker station to only Check Ship Bunker station Terminal / berth Code Remarks 7 All personnel involved in the liquefied natural gas (LNG) bunker operations have the appropriate training and have been instructed on the specific liquefied natural gas (LNG) bunker equipment and the procedures that are carried out.
-For the ship: For the bunker station: For the terminal / berth: 8 The operating manual of the LNG system, including bunkering operations and prescribed by ES-TRIN, Annex 8, 1.4.9, is available.
-9 In case of a bunkering without sufficient daylight, the arrangements for appropriate illumination of the liquefied natural gas (LNG) bunker operations area have been agreed upon. Α 10 All liquefied natural gas (LNG) transfer and gas detection equipment is certified, in good condition and appropriate for the service intended.
-For the ship: For the bunker station: А 11 The procedures for bunkering, cooling down and purging operations have been agreed upon by ship and bunker station Α Reference to procedures: 12 The system and method of electrical insulation have been agreed upon by ship and bunker station. А Method: 13 The restricted area has been agreed upon and designated. А Restricted area mtr / ft 14 Regulations with regards to ignition sources can be observed.
-For the ship: For the bunker station: For the terminal / berth: Α 15 All required firefighting equipment is ready for immediate use.
-For the ship: For the bunker station: For the terminal / berth:
+Check Ship Liquefied natural gas (LNG) bunker truck: Bunkering location Code Remarks 5 It shall be possible for the competent authorities' requirements to be observed. e.g. Port byelaws 6 It shall be possible for the bunkering location requirements to be observed.
+If applicable E.g. regulations applicable to the bunkering location 7 All personnel involved in the liquefied natural gas (LNG) bunker operations have the appropriate training and have been instructed on the specific liquefied natural gas (LNG) bunker equipment and the procedures that are carried out.
+For the ship: For the truck: For the bunkering location: 8 The bunkering location is accessible for the liquefied natural gas (LNG) bunker truck and the total truck weight does not exceed the maximum permitted load of the quay or jetty.
+9 In case of a bunkering without sufficient daylight, the arrangements for appropriate illumination of the liquefied natural gas (LNG) bunker operations area have been agreed upon.
+10 All liquefied natural gas (LNG) transfer and gas detection equipment is certified, in good condition and appropriate for the service intended.
+For the ship: For the truck: 11 The procedures for bunkering, cooling down and purging operations have been agreed upon.
+A Reference to procedures: 12 The system and method of electrical insulation have been agreed upon.
+A Method: 13 The bunker area on the shore has been agreed upon.
+A Bunker area mtr / ft